gobardhanm/twitter-clone/README.md

     > CDNs (Content Delivery Networks)
         - add icons
         - generate UUIDs
+      ### What is CDN (Content DElivery Networks) ?
+            - A remote service
+            - Provides assets to web applications
+            - E.g: functions, styles, icons...
+            - Gives us a snippet of code that will bring the asset into our application
     > textarea
     > data attributes
     > conditionally render styles